-A McGhee Division degree from NYU-SCPS is an investment in your future and our research shows the majority of our students advance in their careers after graduation.
+An NYU School of Professional Studies Paul McGhee Division degree is an investment in your future and our research shows the majority of our students advance in their careers after graduation.
 However, we understand that you may have concerns about financing your education.
-Many students in the McGhee Division are able to develop a solid plan to pay for their studies through a combination of scholarships, and federal and private loans.
+Many students in the Paul McGhee Division are able to develop a solid plan to pay for their studies through a combination of scholarships, and federal and private loans.

 International students may find an online currency converter helpful to estimate costs.

 ||4 Units||6–10 Units||12 Units|

 |Health Insurance (includes summer coverage)||Please visit the NYU Student Health Insurance website.|

 |Transportation||Up to $2,044||Up to $2,044||Up to $2,044|